-You may have seen my post “What You Should Think About Before Signing an Inbound Marketing Agency,” where we discussed a number of indicators for bringing on an inbound marketing agency.
+You may have seen my post “What You Should Think About Before Signing an Inbound Marketing Agency,” where we discussed a number of indicators for bringing on a B2B inbound marketing agency.
 Today we’ll moving forward to the next step and looking at the questions you need to ask as you vet potential agencies.

 Before you sign a contract with an agency, you need to do your due diligence.
 You may have heard incredible success stories from other clients, but if your companies aren’t aligned, you’ll have difficulty mimicking that success.

 During your initial conversations with prospective agencies (yes, you should talk to more than one before signing), you’ll want to get to know how they price, what their work flow is like, and whether or not they’ve worked with companies like yours.